Why Rose with Shea Butter Moisturizing Body Lotion?

 It is an excellent UV filter and acts as the sunscreen to the skincare lotions.
 It reflects harmful UV sunlight away and not gives a chance to penetrate the skin.

 Also, a sunscreen for skincare products too.
 It does not penetrate the skin.
 And it can stop the reflection, scattering of UV light and protect your skin from sunlight.

 It is an excellent preservative ingredient for cosmetic products.
 It can remove dead skin cell debris and protects from irritations, infections, insect bites, and sunburns.

 These are the cosmetic uses of the valuable ingredients of the Rose with Shea Butter Moisturizing Body Lotion.
-It is a magical moisturizing product for all skin types still, it is a functional medicine for dry and rough skin.
-It gives you a natural, healthy, and glowing skin too.
+It is a magical moisturizing product for all skin types; still, it is a functional medicine for dry and rough skin.
+It gives you natural, healthy, and glowing skin too.

 Dr. (Mrs) R. Chandrika Rajapakshe – Professional Counselor

 M.Sc., Ph.
 B. (University of Peradeniya) – BAMS (University of Colombo)

 - Brady, G.S., Clauser, H.R., & Vaccari, J.A.
 (2002).
 Materials handbook.
 (15th ed.)
 New York: McGraw-Hill

 - Olukoga, A; Donaldson, D (June 2000).
 “Liquorice and its health implications.”
 The Journal of the Royal Society for the Promotion of Health.
 120(2): 83–9.